SmokePTHD/SmokePTHD/README.md

 I'm **Gonçalo Sousa**, an 18-year-old software developer who loves **building efficient and secure software**.
 I enjoy working on **backend systems, security, and automation**, always looking for ways to make things **faster, safer, and more scalable**.

 I mostly work with **TypeScript, GraphQL, Firebase, and React**, but I'm always learning new technologies.
-I use **Arch Linux** as my daily driver because I like having full control over my system.
+I use **Arch Linux** as my daily driver because **I like having problems over my system**.
 Right now, I’m preparing to start a degree in **Informatics Engineering at the University of Minho (UMinho)**.

 ---